Woman wearing a hijab or tudung, and glasses smiling

 3. Consider the company’s financial position

-When the company’s financial health is poor, employees should avoid asking for rises and wait for an annual review.
+When the company’s financial health is poor, employees should avoid asking for salary increases and wait for an annual review.
 There could be a hiring freeze.

 You should check the news for stories about the company or industry.
 Collecting salary data about the company’s finances is also a good idea.
 Even if the company is doing well, you should check out key factors before starting a salary negotiation.

-4. Ask for pay rise after exceeding your key performance indicators
+4. Ask for a pay rise after exceeding your key performance indicators

 Demonstrate that you have met your key performance indicators or that of the organisation.
 Be sure to mention any additional responsibilities that you have taken on as well.